nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### `CommandBox` state

-The section on the [changing Command Box modes](#changing-modes) introduced the role of this class in managing state between `SearchMode` and `CommandMode`.
+The section on the [changing Command Box modes](#changing-modes) introduced the role of the `CommandBox` class in managing state between `SearchMode` and `CommandMode`.
 We can now contextualize the differences between these two modes in relation to fuzzy searching.
 This is illustrated in the activity diagram below.

 ![FuzzyManagerActivityDiagram](images/FuzzyManagerActivityDiagram.png)